-As of January 31, 2022, the Company had U.S. state and foreign net operating loss carryforwards of \$1.3 million and \$8.2 million, respectively, with expiration dates ranging from 1-10 years and some foreign jurisdictions with an indefinite carryforward period.
-Of the foreign net operating losses, \$3.4 million is related to China, \$1.7 million is related to Germany and the remaining is related to other foreign countries.
+As of January 31, 2023, the Company had U.S. state and foreign net operating loss carryforwards of \$0.7 million and \$5.6 million, respectively, with expiration dates ranging from 1-10 years and, with respect to some foreign jurisdictions, an indefinite carryforward period.
+Of the foreign net operating losses, \$3.2 million is related to China, \$1.3 million is related to Germany and the remaining is related to other foreign countries.

 A valuation allowance is required to be established unless management determines it is more likely than not that the Company will ultimately utilize the tax benefit associated with a deferred tax asset.
-The Company has foreign valuation allowances of \$7.0 million, which are primarily related to net operating loss carryforwards.
+The Company has foreign valuation allowances of \$4.0 million, which are primarily related to net operating loss carryforwards.